nuc/Midi-Connector/Readme.md

 Using your Raspberry Pi as a MIDI USB Host [is really straightforward](https://stimresp.wordpress.com/2016/02/08/using-a-raspberry-pi-as-usb-midi-host/).
 But for configuring it you need either keyboard & monitor connected to the Pi, or SSH access.

-This web app provides a GUI which can be used with a screen like the [Hyperpixel](https://shop.pimoroni.com/products/hyperpixel) and make your MIDI USB Host fully portable.
+This web app provides a GUI which can be used with a screen like the [Hyperpixel](https://shop.pimoroni.com/products/hyperpixel) and have your MIDI USB Host fully portable.

-It has a small Node.js server which acts as a wrapper of `aconnect` and a React app for the UI.
+It's a small Node.js server which acts as a wrapper of `aconnect` and a React app for the UI.

-It is quite barebones, but it works! :)
+Quite barebones, but it works! :)

 ## Installation (on the Pi)